 Chemotherapy is the use of anti-cancer drugs that go throughout the entire body.
 Chemotherapy for prostate cancer is generally only reserved for very advanced cancers that are no longer responsive to hormonal therapy.
 There are a number of chemotherapy drugs that can be used for prostate cancer, and they are often used in combinations.
 Common medications used in the treatment of prostate cancer include docetaxel and cabazitaxel in combination with corticosteroids (prednisone).
 Metastatic prostate cancer may be treated with additional therapies including abiraterone, enzalutamide and mitoxantrone.

 Immunotherapy uses the body’s immune system to fight cancer.
 Two immunotherapy medications, sipuleucel-T and pembrolizumab may be used in the treatment of some patients with prostate cancer.
-Sipuleucel-T (Provenge) was approved in 2010 as a treatment of metastatic prostate cancer when the cancer no longer responds to hormonal treatments.
-It is a form of immunotherapy that involves harvesting a specific type of the patient’s own white blood cells and combining the cells with a protein called prostatic acid phosphatase (PAP) found on prostate cancer cells, in order to activate the white blood cells.
+Sipuleucel-T (Provenge) is a form of immunotherapy that involves harvesting a specific type of the patient’s own white blood cells and combining the cells with a protein called prostatic acid phosphatase (PAP) found on prostate cancer cells, in order to activate the white blood cells.
 The cells are then given back to the patient about 3 days later, in a process similar to a blood transfusion.
 Pembrolizumab is indicated in prostate cancers that have a microsatellite instability-high(MSH)/mismatched repair deficient(dMMR).
 Your provider will test your tumor for this abnormality.

-If prostate cancer cells spread they often metastasize to the bone and treatment is necessary.
+If prostate cancer cells spread, they often metastasize to the bone and treatment becomes necessary.
 Two medications are recommended for the treatment of bone metastasis in prostate cancer are zoledronic acid and denosumab.

 There are clinical research trials for most types of cancer, and every stage of the disease.
 Clinical trials are designed to determine the value of specific treatments.
 Trials are often designed to treat a certain stage of cancer, either as the first form of treatment offered, or as an option for treatment after other treatments have failed to work.
 They can be used to evaluate medications or treatments to prevent cancer, detect it earlier, or help manage side effects.
 Clinical trials are extremely important in furthering our knowledge of disease.
 It is through clinical trials that we know what we do today, and many exciting new therapies are currently being tested.
 Talk to your provider about participating in clinical trials in your area.
 You can also explore currently open clinical trials using the OncoLink Clinical Trials Matching Service.